WillyGauvin/WillyGauvin.github.io/index.md

 # About

 ![image-left](Photos/HomePage/Will246.jpg){: .align-left}
-I am a game programmer, designer, writer and cinematic artist with over 3 years of specialized education in this field.
+I am a game programmer, designer, writer and cinematic artist with over 3 years of specialized education in game development.

 Developing immersive video game mechanics is my passion.